frictionlessdata/frictionless-py/docs/getting-started.md

 pip install 'frictionless[sql]' --pre # for zsh shell
 ```

 The framework supports CSV, Excel, and JSON formats by default.
 The second command above installs a plugin for SQL support.
-There are plugins for SQL, Pandas, HTML, and others (check the [list of Frictionless Framework plugins and their status](https://framework.frictionlessdata.io/docs/references/plugins-reference)).
+There are plugins for SQL, Pandas, HTML, and others (all supported plugins are listed in the "File Formats" and schemes in "File Schemes" menu).
 Usually, you don't need to think about it in advance–frictionless will display a useful error message about a missing plugin with installation instructions.

 ### Troubleshooting